 The router was disconnected to the PC.

 From this point, any Wi-Fi devices can be connected to Camper's AP named "CA-APR5" on 5.x GHz band.
-But need keep in mind that this band for "Indoor" use often required by regulatory rules, and that 5.x GHz band works on short distances.
+But need keep in mind that this band for "Indoor" use as required by regulatory rules, and that 5.x GHz band works on short distances.
 Good idea to use connection on 5.x GHz band only within a camper.

 Being tuned as here described and based on OpenWrt properties, the access point "CA-APR5" (i.e. on 5.x GHz band) can work all time, but access point "CA-APR" (i.e. on 2.4 GHz band) can work only if "CA-WFE" broadcasts (no matter distribute Internet in this time or not).
-If "CA-WFE" distributes Internet, the global net will on both bands.
+If "CA-WFE" distributes the Internet, the global net will be on both bands.

 Summarizing this notes about tuned Wi-Fi bands, preferably the use AP "CA-APR5" for interconnections within a camper while AP "CA-APR" for Internet surfing and connection to camper's equipment for long distances.